trikit/trikit/README.md

 #### Example \#3
-*Create an cumulative loss triangle from data formatted as a triangle*.
+*Create a cumulative loss triangle from data formatted as a triangle*.
 <br>
 There may be situations in which data is already formatted as a triangle, and we're interested in creating a triangle instance from this data.